-Adds to libchar.a RAM-disk-based file I/O for stdin and stdout libram.a

-Subdirectory or File Contents or Use libi.a General library containing standard ANSI C functions. libimpl.a Utility functions called by compiler generated or runtime code, typically for constructs not implemented in hardware, e.g., low-level software floating point support, multiple register save and restore, and 64-bit integer support. libd.a Additional standard library functions for C++ (libc.a is also required). libg.a Functions to generate debug information for some debug targets. windiss/libwindiss.a Support library for Wind ISS instruction-set simulator when supplied.
+Subdirectory or File Contents or Use libram.a Adds to libchar.a RAM-disk-based file I/O for stdin and stdout only; an alternative to libchar.a . libi.a General library containing standard ANSI C functions. libimpl.a Utility functions called by compiler generated or runtime code, typically for constructs not implemented in hardware, e.g., low-level software floating point support, multiple register save and restore, and 64-bit integer support. libd.a Additional standard library functions for C++ (libc.a is also required). libg.a Functions to generate debug information for some debug targets. windiss/libwindiss.a Support library for Wind ISS instruction-set simulator when supplied.
 Note: implicitly also uses cross/libc.a .
-Floating point-specific libraries and sub-libraries ACE0FN ELF floating point stubs for floating point support of "None". libcfp.a Stubs to avoid undefined externals. libimpfp.a Empty file required by different versions of libc.a . libstl.a, libstlstd.a Support library for C++.
+Floating point-specific librarie s and sub-libraries SHnEN ELF floating point stubs for floating point support of "None". libcfp.a Stubs to avoid undefined externals. libimpfp.a Empty file required by different versions of libc.a . libstl.a, libstlstd.a Support library for C++.
 Includes iostream and complex math classes.
-ACE0FS/ ELF software floating point libraries: libcfp.a Floating point functions called by user code. libcomplex.a C++ complex math class library. libimpfp.a Conversions between floating point and other types. libios.a C++ iostream class library. libm.a Math library. libpthread.a Unsupported implementation of POSIX threads for use with the example programs.
-Text file which includes sub-libraries libdk.a .
-ACE0FV/ ELF vector floating point libraries:
+SHnES/ ELF software floating point libraries: libcfp.a Floating point functions called by user code. libcomplex.a C++ complex math class library. libimpfp.a Conversions between floating point and other types. libios.a C++ iostream class library. libm.a Math library.